 Deliveries fail when people aren’t at home or at the final destination to accept delivery.
 Failed deliveries are expensive: time, energy, and resources are wasted.
 Business customers aren’t always able to accept delivery outside agreed time windows or without appointments.

 When deliveries arrive late, customers complain and are likely to take their business elsewhere.
 When deliveries do arrive on time as promised, consumers are rarely notified of when to expect their package, creating frustration.

 Reverse logistics is a major contributor to last-mile costs; the number of product returns is growing, especially in apparel, books and electronics.

-The probability of a customer returning an item bought online is around 30% compared to 8-9% in brick-and-mortar stores.
 The last mile logistics will still take place as usual, but then be repeated in reverse order, doubling the cost.
 Many retailers are using third parties to aggregate and batch their returns to reduce the number of trips.

 💡 PRO TIP: With Shopify POS, you can accept exchanges for purchases made online or at another store location and your inventory will be updated instantly—no manual reconciliation required.

 Environmental issues are becoming a major concern for conscious consumers.
 Operating a transport fleet means there is pressure to reduce air pollution, noise emissions, and traffic congestion.
 This applies equally to a retailer’s own fleets, courier companies, and third-party logistics partners (3PL).

 Compliance with regulations and achieving sustainability goals is vital, but it costs money.
 The trend toward alternative modes of freight transport such as electric and hybrid vehicles and smaller transit vans is growing.
 This should positively impact fuel costs and efficiency.